 Multiplier reels are so called because one turn of the handle multiplies the amount of turns that the spool turns.
 For example the Daiwa Sealine SL20 has a ration of 6.1:1, meaning that the spool rotates just over six times for every full revolution of the handle.
 Generally speaking reels designed for rough ground will have a high ratio as this provides the speed to get rigs up off the seabed and high in the water, away from snags.
 The previously mentioned Daiwa SL20 retrieval ratio is one of the highest on the market and realistically the highest that UK sea fishing reel can have as retrieval rates any higher would make the reels over-complicated, too expensive and potentially rip hooks out of the mouth of any caught fish.
 Most reels on sale in the UK have a ration of somewhere between 4:1 to 6:1.

 Multiplier reels have a braking system which reduces the speed of the spinning spool during a cast to make the reel more manageable and providing additional control for the angler during a cast.
 In some reels this takes the form of a centrifugal system where the reel features two brake blocks located on pins in the side plate of a reel.
 As the spool rotates during a cast the brake blocks fly outwards and hit the outside edge of the reel and slow it down.
-Removing one brake block, or switching to smaller brake blocks will speed up the spool during casting.
-More expensive reels use a complex, but highly effective, magnetic brakes.
+Switching to smaller brake blocks will speed up the spool during casting.
+More expensive reels use complex, but highly effective, magnetic brakes.
 These systems work by placing a number of magnets in the reel which create a magnetic field around the spool.
 A dial is turned which moves the magnets closer or further away from the spool which lessens or increases the strength of the magnetic field which allows the angler to control the spool speed.
 These kind of advanced magnetic systems have seriously cut down on the chances of getting a bird’s nest.

 Casting and Retrieving with a Mulitplier Reel

 Prior to casting the angler needs to disengage the spool by moving a lever down, or pressing a button.
 The angler then holds the spool in place with his or her thumb and performs the cast, releasing the spool at the required part of the cast.
 The spool then spins letting out line as the weight flies through the air pulling line with it.
 During the cast either the brake blocks fly outwards to reduce the speed of the spools revolutions or the magnetic system kicks in to achieve the same result.
 If everything goes well the angler will apply pressure to the spool with their thumb as the weight hits the sea, stopping the spool from spinning.
 Problems can emerge if the reel has not been set up properly for example the wrong or no brake blocks used or magnetic system at the incorrect setting.
 This could mean that the spool spins too slowly, reducing casting distances, or too fast making the reel difficult to control.
 In a reel running too fast major problems can occur when the reel keeps on letting out line when the weight has hit the water.
-This results is a bird’s nest – an explosion of loops of line from the reel – and can take a long time to sort out and damage to line.
+This results is a bird’s nest – an explosion of loops of line from the reel – can take a long time to sort out and damages line.
 Only a properly set up reel and good casting technique will eliminate the chance of bird’s nests.
 When it comes to retrieving multiplier reel with a button system to disengage the spool with automatically re-engage when the handle is turned to reel in.
 Lever systems usually need to be manually switched back into the original position to allow retrieval to take place.
 Some multipliers are fitted with a level wind (see below).
 With one of these is fitted line is placed back on the reel evenly and neatly by the reel itself.
 Without a level wind the angler must manually lay the line on the spool as he or she reels in.

 Other Reel Features